Tribune Therapeutics

 Venture Round in 2005

-Five Prime Therapeutics is a clinical-stage biotechnology company based in South San Francisco, California, specializing in the discovery and development of innovative protein therapeutics.
-The company is advancing several product candidates, including Bemarituzumab, an antibody targeting fibroblast growth factor receptor 2b (FGFR2b), currently in Phase 3 clinical trials for gastric and gastroesophageal junction cancer.
-Other candidates include FPA150, a CD8 T cell checkpoint inhibitor in Phase 1a/1b trials for various cancers, and FPT155, a soluble CD80 fusion protein enhancing T cell co-stimulation, also in Phase 1a/1b trials.
-Additionally, Cabiralizumab, which inhibits colony stimulating factor-1 receptor, is undergoing Phase Ia/Ib trials in combination with other therapies.
-The company employs its ProScreen Engine to systematically screen all relevant human proteins, enabling rapid and high-quality therapeutic development.
-Five Prime Therapeutics has established collaborations and license agreements with several pharmaceutical companies, enhancing its research and development capabilities.
-Founded in 2001, the company continues to focus on advancing novel therapies for challenging cancer indications.
+Five Prime Therapeutics, Inc. is a clinical-stage biotechnology company specializing in the discovery and development of innovative protein therapeutics.
+Headquartered in South San Francisco, California, the company employs its proprietary ProScreen Engine to systematically screen relevant proteins in the human body, facilitating the identification of optimal treatments for various clinical indications.
+Five Prime's key product candidates include Bemarituzumab, an antibody targeting fibroblast growth factor receptor 2b, currently in Phase 3 clinical trials for gastric cancer, and FPA150, a CD8 T cell checkpoint inhibitor in Phase 1a/1b trials for multiple cancers.
+Other notable candidates are FPT155, a soluble CD80 fusion protein enhancing T cell co-stimulation, and Cabiralizumab, which inhibits the colony stimulating factor-1 receptor in combination with Opdivo for cancer treatment.
+Additionally, Five Prime has active collaborations with several prominent pharmaceutical companies, enhancing its research and development capabilities.
+Founded in 2001, Five Prime Therapeutics is committed to advancing novel therapies to address challenging medical needs.

 Biolipox is a research-intense pharmaceutical company that develops treatments for inflammatory diseases.
 This includes widespread diseases such as asthma, COPD, rhinitis, and inflammatory and rheumatic pain.
 The company offers its users with current arachidonic acid research.
 Arachidonic acid is an endogenous substance that plays a central role in the development of inflammatory diseases.
 It is an established research area that empowers several drugs such as Aspirin, Naproxen, and Singulair.
 Biolipox is a Sweden-based company that was founded in 2000 and the company was acquired by Orexo on November 23, 2007.